 Minimizes Serious Falls

-This datapoint tells you the percentage of long-term patients who have sustained falls which resulted in serious injury.
-Falls can arise for a variety of reasons, but high rates of falls resulting in injuries may be an indication of lower quality nursing care.
+This metric measures the percentage of long-term patients who have suffered a fall which resulted in severe injury.
+Falls can arise for a variety of reasons, but high rates of falls resulting in injuries could be an indicator of lower quality nursing care.

 Minimizes Urinary Tract Infections

 In Farmington Village, 2.49% of Patients had UTIs

 This metric tells you the percentage of long-term care patients who suffered from a UTI.
 While a higher rate infections may reflect poorly on a nursing home's cleanliness, it can be problematic to compare different facilities due to facilities having varying reporting standards.

 In Farmington Village, 18.65% of Patients use Anti-Psychotic Medication

 This indicates the percentage of residents given antipsychotic medications.
 While antipsychotic drugs may be vital to many patients, it is important to confirm these drugs are being used only where medically required.
 In some cases, excessive reliance on these medications may indicate a nursing home is using these drugs to subdue residents.